copious-world/xxhash-node-cmake-js/README.md

 # xxhash-node-cmake-js -- git repo
 # xxhash32-node-cmake  -- node module

-Expos xxhash to node modules.
+Expose xxhash to node modules.

 This implementation is using xxhash from Stephan Brumme for xxhash32.
 And, will include xxhash64 in future versions.